Opentrons/opentrons/api/docs/v2/robot_position.rst

 Top, Bottom, and Center
 =======================

 Every well on every piece of labware has three addressable positions: top, bottom, and center.
-The position is determined by the labware definition and whether the labware is on a module or in a deck slot.
+The position is determined by the labware definition and what the labware is loaded on top of.
 You can use these positions as-is or calculate other positions relative to them.

 Top
 ---